 Ruth Sutherland, CEO of Samaritans said “We know that listening saves lives.
 Our aim is to help people who are struggling, before they reach crisis point.
 Giving the workforce wellbeing and listening skills creates a network of support, so no one feels they have to cope with difficult thoughts or feelings alone.
 We want organisations and individuals to sign up now.
 Even a small commitment can make a huge difference to yourself and those around you.”

-Charles Bowman, Lord Mayor of the City of London, said “With workplace stress and anxiety a serious issue, we’re taking practical steps to build a more supportive City through our employees.
+The Rt Hon The Lord Mayor, Alderman Charles Bowman said “With workplace stress and anxiety a serious issue, we’re taking practical steps to build a more supportive City through our employees.
 This will benefit businesses, families and communities, as well as having a real impact on those who need help.
 It will not only change lives, it has the potential to save lives too.”

 In the run up to today’s launch, the resources have been trialled by employees at PwC.
 Ben Higgin, a PwC partner who ran the pilot programme, said: “Talking about mental wellbeing isn’t always easy.
 We often care, but worry too much about what’s the right or wrong thing to say.
 This Samaritans programme is a great tool and provides specific examples of how to handle these conversations, giving you the confidence to approach someone you think might need help or to seek that help yourself.
 A quick and easy way for businesses to support their people, it breaks down the stigma of mental wellbeing and makes it easier for people to show that they care and to be themselves at work.
 We’ll be rolling it out widely at PwC, where our people are looking forward to using it.”

 The Wellbeing in the City partnership between Samaritans and The Lord Mayor’s Appeal also aims to attract more Samaritans volunteers.
 The charity will be piloting a new model of volunteering later this year that will help training fit more easily around City life.